spolanski/blog/_posts/2017-05-01-A-word-about-skateboarding.md

 {: .center-image }

 The main idea of the physical tests was to find a relation between deck deflection and a value of mass used to weight the deck.
 In more engineering terms, I was trying to look for a displacement under given loading.
 I performed the measurements using a ruler, so the obtained data were probably far from being accurate.
 However, the rough results were enough to judge if my numerical model could be acceptable.
 Before I moved to model creation process, I had to find material properties which are crucial in Finite Element Analysis.
-At that stage, I found a very useful Wood Handbook with Canadian Maple material data (it can be found <a href="https://www.fpl.fs.fed.us/documnts/fplgtr/fpl_gtr190.pdf">here</a>).
+At that stage, I found a very useful Wood Handbook which presents Canadian Maple material data (it can be found <a href="https://www.fpl.fs.fed.us/documnts/fplgtr/fpl_gtr190.pdf">here</a>).
 Using the data from this resource, I built a shell geometry in Abaqus and I applied the lamina material model to it.
 After that, I put appropriate restrains and loads to imitate the body behaviour from physical tests.
 The results from experiments are presented below.

 {% capture imagesrc %}00_skate/Result_F_U.png{% endcapture %}
 {% capture imagetitle %}Abaqus results{% endcapture %}